symfony-cmf/symfony-cmf-docs/reference/configuration/menu.rst

 Specifies the path in the PHPCR-ODM document hierarchy under which the content documents can be found.
 This is used by the admin class to pre-select the content branch of the document hierarchy in forms.

+If the :doc:`CoreBundle <../../bundles/core/index>` is registered, this will default to the value of ``%cmf_core.persistence.phpcr.basepath%/content``

 menu_document
 """""""""""""